chromice/order.less/README.md

 You can find offset values for many other typefaces (and their variations) including popular Google fonts in [HTML source](tests/index.html) of the test suite.

+### Gotchas

+When you are fine-tuning font size and line height, some combinations would make the library align text onto the previous baseline, potentially colliding with other copy.
+This can be fixed by adding additional margin to the target element or its siblings.

+When you have multiple one-liners of different height stacked below each other you should also explicitly set their bottom margin, even if it's zero. `.margin-bottom()` mixin automatically realigns the baseline for the next element, if the current element uses an odd value.

 ### Mixin reference

 #### `.use-baseline-grid()`